-- HP product name

-Product ID

-Serial number

-Warranty period

-- Regulatory label(s)-Provide(s) regulatory information about the computer.

-- Wireless certification label(s)-Provide(s) information about optional wireless devices and the approval markings for the countries or regions in which the devices have been approved for use.
+- Regulatory labels-Provide regulatory information about the computer. - Wireless certification labels-Provide information about optional wireless devices and the approval markings for the countries or regions in which the devices have been approved for use.

 Using a SIM card (select products only)